Some generalizations of Camina pairs and orders of elements in cosets: Introduction

 Note that condition $\F$ implies condition $\Fp$.
 As it turns out, if the pair $(G,H)$ satisfies condition $\Fp$, then the pair $(G,N)$ also satisfies $\Fp$, where $N$ is the normal closure of $H$ in $G$.
 Moreover, under this assumption, $N$ is nilpotent.

 \begin{theorem} Let $G$ be a finite group and let $H$ be a nontrivial proper subgroup of $G$.
+Suppose that $H$ is not normal in $G$.
 Let $N$ be the normal closure of $H$ in $G$.
 If the pair $(G,H)$ satisfies condition $\Fp$, then $(G,N)$ satisfies $\Fp$ and $N$ is nilpotent. \end{theorem}

 We should point out the connection between conditions $\F$ and $\Fp$ and recent work by Camina et al. in \cite{Camina2}.
 Let $G$ be a finite group and let $N$ be a nontrivial proper normal subgroup of $G$.
 The pair $(G,N) $ is called an \emph{equal order pair} if, for every $x\in G\setminus N$, the elements in the coset $xN$ all have the same order as $x$.
 Clearly, if the pair $(G,H)$ satisfies condition $\F$ or $\Fp$, then the pair $(G,N)$ is an equal order pair, where $N$ is the normal closure of $H$ in $G$.
 In particular, since $N$ is nilpotent by Theorem \ref{thm2}, the structure of $G$ is constrained by \cite[Theorem B]{Camina2}.
 For instance, if $N$ is a $p$-group for some prime $p$, then for every prime $r\neq p$, the Sylow $r$-subgroups of $G$ are either cyclic or generalized quaternion; and if $N$ is not of prime power order, then $N$ coincides with the Fitting subgroup of $G$, that is, the largest nilpotent normal subgroup of $G$, and the Sylow subgroups of $G/N$ are either cyclic or generalized quaternion.
 This naturally lead to the following problem.